 Once you retrieve the biscuits, whisk together the remaining non-dairy milk and maple syrup.
 Brush this mixture on top of the biscuits.
 Sprinkle extra sliced green onions, black pepper, and flaky sea salt on top if you like.

-Slide the biscuits into the oven and bake for 13-17 minutes, or until the vegan biscuits are puffed up and golden brown on the edges.
-Let biscuits cool slightly before eating.
+Slide the vegan biscuits into the oven and bake for 13-17 minutes, or until the vegan biscuits are puffed up and golden brown on the edges.
+Let the vegan biscuits cool slightly before eating.